--archive_type {full | local | customize} -add_srs [fileList]

-- project filename copies a project other than the active project.
-If you do not use this option, by default the active project is copied. - root_dir pathname specifies the top-level directory containing the project files. - archive_file filename is the name of the archived project file. - archive_type specifies the type of archive: - full performs a complete archive; all input and result files are contained in the archive file. - customize performs a partial archive; only the project files that you select are included in the archive. - local includes only project input files in the archive; does not include result files. - add_srs adds the listed srs files to the archived project.
+Option Description Option -archive -project filename [-root_dir pathname] -archive_file filename.sar -archive_type {full local customize} -add_srs [fileList] -no_input Description project filename - copies a project other than the active project.
+If you do not use this option, by default the active project is copied. root_dir pathname - specifies the top-level directory containing the project files. archive_file filename - is the name of the archived project file. archive_type - specifies the type of archive: full - performs a complete archive; all input and result files are contained in the archive file. customize - performs a partial archive; only the project files that you select are included in the archive. local - includes only project input files in the archive; does not include result files. add_srs - adds the listed srs files to the archived project.
 Use the -no_input option with this command.
-If fileList is omitted, adds all srs files for the project/implementations.
-The srs files are the RTL schematic views that are output when the design is compiled (Run->Compile Only).

-For more information about, and examples of the project -archive command, see Archive Utility, on page 91.
+If fileList is omitted, adds all srs files are the RTL schematic views that are output when the design is compiled (Run->Compile Only). project -archive command, see Archive Utility, on page 91.